badasswp/make-post-dirty/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A useful tool for populating the block editor title and content.
-Never have to manually type in a title and content just to test a feature you have built.
+Never have to manually type content to test a feature.

 == Installation ==